Strategies and performance of the CMS silicon tracker alignment during LHC Run 2: Alignment in simulation

 The runs where important updates were made in the legacy reprocessing are used to check the performance.
-The study uses 0.30\fbinv of 2016 data with old APV~settings, 0.28\fbinv of 2016 data with new APV~settings, 0.12\fbinv of 2017 data, and 0.53\fbinv of 2018 data.
+The study uses 0.30\fbinv of 2016 data with old APV~settings and 0.12\fbinv of 2017 data.
 To compare data and simulation, the simulated events are reweighted with respect to the distribution of the number of vertices.
 In addition, the simulated samples are normalized to the integrated luminosity of the data.
 In general, ``high-purity'' tracks~\cite{Chatrchyan:2014fea} are the default track selection for majority of physics analyses in CMS, unless efficiency is essential and purity is not a major concern.
 Therefore we consider only good ``high-purity'' tracks to maintain high efficiency (with a typical efficiency of more than 95\%) along with the rejection of a large number of misidentified tracks (the misidentification rate is less than 8\%).
 Three track observables that are sensitive to the tracker alignment were used to compare the data and the simulation.
+For this study we select events in the same phase space as used for the DMRs shown in Fig.~\ref{fig:Run2startup:dmr}, where the alignment should play an important role.
+Tracks with very low track $\chi^{2}$ probability values ($\chi^{2} < 0.02$) are excluded from the studies in this section.
+Such low values of the $\chi^{2}$ probability are related to pattern recognition errors.
 For all of the years, comparable agreement between the data and MC simulation was observed.
 During the 2016 YETS, the Phase-1 upgrade of the pixel detector~\cite{CMS:2012sda,Adam_2021} took place.
 To compare data and MC simulation for the Phase-0 detector, a study of 2016 data and MC simulation using old APV~settings, and with a dedicated description corresponding to the APV dynamic gain, was performed.
 The same was done with 2017 data and MC simulation to make the equivalent comparison for the Phase-1 detector.

 The two-dimensional track impact parameter significance (SIP2D) with respect to the PV in the transverse plane of the detector is defined as the ratio of the two-dimensional track impact parameter with respect to the PV and its uncertainty.
 Track impact parameter uncertainties are calculated from the covariance matrix of the fitted track trajectory.
 A comparison between data and MC simulation of the distribution of the SIP2D with respect to the PV is shown in Fig.~\ref{fig:sip3d} for the legacy reprocessing of the 2016 and 2017 data.
 The symmetric nature of the figures indicates the detector is aligned well in both years.
 In 2016, the agreement between data and MC simulation becomes worse for higher values of SIP2D.
 This discrepancy is not due to misalignment, but is instead caused by the somewhat imperfect simulation of the APV saturation in the case where strip hits contribute more to the tracks in the tails of the distribution.
 In 2017, good agreement between data and simulation is seen.